tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 For a moment, his eye widened, as if something crucial had just clicked into place.
 But then, he shook his head, the motion sluggish and impaired from his injuries.
 "No, should I?"
 He snarled.

-I felt a wry smile stretch across my lips as I tightened my grip on my weapon.
+I felt a wry smile stretch across my lips.
 "My name is Reine LeJeune,” I declared, using my maiden name.
 “Claire LeJeune was my sister.”

 As the weight of my words settled in the murky air, I saw Lupin's eyes widen ever so slightly, realization dawning on him like the morning sun over a bloodstained horizon.